-- 3.1 The Code of Practice describes the principles that should be observed by all professionals working with children and young people who have SEN and/or disabilities.
-The school aims to: - Focus on inclusive practices and removing barriers to learning; - Identify early the special educational needs of young people; - Make high quality provision to meet the needs of young people and to ensure equality of opportunity; - Take into account the views of young people and their families; - Enable young people and their parents to participate in decision-making; - Collaborate with partners in education, health and social care where appropriate; - Ensure that appropriate resources are available for pupils with temporary or long-term special needs; and - Provide support for teachers to meet the learning needs of all pupils. - 3.2 The school takes a sympathetic and professional whole-school approach to pupils with SEND. - 3.3 Pupils with SEND are the shared responsibility of all staff.
-All staff are expected to have an understanding and awareness of the impact of specific learning profiles on teaching and learning. - 3.4 To ensure the needs of pupils with SEND are addressed, the Learning Support Team will: - Identify and assess pupils with SEND, and where necessary, refer for further assessment by other professionals such as Educational Psychologists, Specialist Teachers and Therapists: - Develop and monitor support measures where a need is identified; - Develop and update the SEND Register and ensure that these are circulated amongst teaching staff; - Work in close liaison with teaching staff to ensure confidential communication on learning needs and progress of pupils; - Teach pupils according to their specific needs, recognising their particular strengths and learning needs to promote achievement of their academic potential; - Communicate effectively with parents/guardians on the learning needs of pupils and provide a Learning Plan for those pupils on the Learning Support Register and ensure that these are circulated to the staff of specific pupils; and
+- 3.1 The Code of Practice describes the principles that should be observed by all professionals working with children who have SEN and/or disabilities.
+The school aims to: - Focus on inclusive practices and removing barriers to learning; - Identify early the special educational needs of children; - Make high quality provision to meet the needs of children and to ensure equality of opportunity; - Take into account the views of children and their families; - Enable children and their parents to participate in decision-making; - Collaborate with partners in education, health and social care where appropriate; - Ensure that appropriate resources are available for pupils with temporary or long-term special needs; and - Provide support for teachers to meet the learning needs of all pupils, making reasonable adjustment to provision to meet such needs. - 3.2 The School takes a positive and professional whole-school approach to pupils with SEND. - 3.3 Pupils with SEND are the shared responsibility of all staff.
+All staff are expected to have an understanding and awareness of the impact of specific learning profiles on teaching and learning. - 3.4 To ensure the needs of pupils with SEND are addressed, the Learning Support Team will: - Identify and assess pupils with SEND, and where necessary, refer for further assessment by other professionals such as educational psychologists, specialist teachers and therapists; - Develop and monitor support measures where a need is identified: - Develop and update the SEND Register and ensure that these are circulated amongst teaching staff; - Work in close liaison with teaching staff to ensure confidential communication on learning needs and progress of pupils; - Teach pupils according to their specific needs, recognising their particular strengths and learning needs to promote achievement of their academic potential; - Communicate effectively with parents/guardians on the learning needs of pupils and provide a Learning Plan for those pupils on the Learning Support Register and ensure that these are circulated to the staff of specific pupils; and